drewww/substrate/notes/to-do.md

 - DONE REMEMBER TO CHECK ON LIGHT EMITTER COMPONTNET SERIALIZATION

 - DONE implement width? can we get a like, 180 degree light source working?
-  - fix the "mode" -- probably don't need it at all?
+  - DONE fix the "mode" -- probably don't need it at all?
   - DONE factor out the falloff types into a type
 - DONE can we animate facing successfully?
 - then probably get out ...